Deadly water: The Dangers of Swimming in Warm, Freshwater Lakes, Ponds and Rivers

 Family uses tragedy to get word out on water-born amoebas

 Aug.
-29, 2010, marks the “angelversary” of the death of then 7-year-old Kyle Gracin Lewis.
+29th marks the “angelversary” of the passing of then 7-year-old Kyle Gracin Lewis.
 Kyle spent the week being the outdoorsy little boy he was – swimming, fishing, boating and camping in Lake Granbury and the Paluxy River near Glen Rose, Texas.
-A perfect family weekend right before school started.
+A perfect family week right before school started.

-The Lewis family clings on to those moments now before their little boy became ill and died at Cook Children’s Medical Center.
-Kyle died from the Primary Amoebic Meningoencephalitis (PAM), which was caused by the water-born amoeba Naegleria fowleri.
+The Lewis family clings on to those moments now before their little boy became ill and passing at Cook Children’s Medical Center from Primary Amoebic Meningoencephalitis (PAM), which was caused by the water-born amoeba Naegleria fowleri.

 “It’s always difficult this time of year, especially when you hear of more cases,” Jeremy Lewis, Kyle's dad, said.
 “Those reports hurt.
 It’s like the wounds are open again.”

 For many Texas kids, the summer means time for fun activities such as fishing, swimming and water skiing.
-Unfortunately those staples of summer could, in rare instances, also lead to serious health complications.
+Unfortunately, those staples of summer could also lead to serious health complications, such as PAM.

 Texas health officials say: